agilleyrh/ansible-node-counts/README.md

    inventories: Cloud API Inventory
 ```

-JSON output is available for all commands:
+JSON output is available for every command.

+Example:

 ```bash
 python3 node_counter.py count -i inventories/prod/hosts.yml --format json
 ```

+## Operational Notes

+- Store the SQLite database on persistent storage.
+- For controller-based history, `monitor` every 30 to 60 seconds is a reasonable starting point.
+- For point-in-time inventory snapshots, `capture` once per day is usually enough.
+- Enable `--harvest-event-identities` when playbooks or collections can emit stable IDs for indirect/API-managed objects.

-## Constraints and Caveats
+## Limitations

-- This is intentionally inventory-driven.
-If a node is not represented in inventory or controller data, it cannot be counted.
+- The utility is still driven by inventory, controller, and harvested job data.
+If an identity never appears there, it cannot be counted.
-- Multi-day monitoring depends on recurring captures.
-If you only start collecting today, the database will not immediately contain a full 90-day history.
-- Job-based monitoring depends on controller job retention lasting long enough for the harvester to ingest the job history.
-A shorter polling interval reduces that risk.
+- A one-time backfill cannot recover host variables that were already deleted before collection.
+- Very short-lived assets can still be missed if controller records disappear before `monitor` harvests them.
-- Smart inventory and controller-host variable inheritance can still depend on how the environment is modeled.
+- Smart inventory behavior and inherited controller variables can affect what is visible through the API.
-- DNS-based deduplication is optional because name resolution policies vary by environment.
+- DNS-based deduplication is optional because name resolution policies differ by environment.
-- Indirect or API-managed objects still need stable inventory modeling.
-If several objects share one API endpoint, use a canonical variable such as `node_count_id`.
-- If your execution environment is ephemeral, store the SQLite database on a mounted persistent path.
-- The utility can reliably preserve hosts used by transient inventories when `monitor` is running continuously.
-A one-time backfill cannot recover host variables that were already deleted before collection.
-- The utility still cannot generically infer every downstream cloud resource or API object touched inside a playbook unless those resources are represented as distinct inventory identities or emitted through explicit instrumentation such as event identity markers.
+- The tool still cannot generically infer every downstream cloud or API object touched inside a playbook unless that object is modeled explicitly or emitted through event markers.
 - Historical harvesting currently focuses on standard controller jobs.
-If your estate relies heavily on other controller execution record types, those would need a further extension.
+Additional controller execution record types would need a further extension.
+- The utility does not yet encode every business-rule decision from the node-definition guidance in your source documents.
+It counts observed identities; it does not fully classify edge cases like “containers on VMs” versus “OpenShift deployments.”

 ## Testing

-The included tests cover the deduplication rules and the capture/report database workflow and do not require Ansible to be installed:
+The test suite does not require Ansible to be installed:

 ```bash
 python3 -m unittest discover -s tests